1947

 Final Word

-Mrs. Jack Frye, on top of the House of Apache Fires, where the construction on the roof top
+Mrs. Jack Frye on top of the House of Apache Fires where the construction on the roof top

-barbecue chimney was to be built.
+fireplace chimney was to be built.
 Joining her is Rosie, Sonja the police dog, and Copper.
 (1948)

 Summer Oasis- Carpets of Lawn Above- Cool Clear Creek Below